The Marshall Manne Schulman Competition for Student Papers in Criminal Law and/or Criminal Procedure

 - One-year student membership in the Criminal Law Section

 To be eligible for consideration, the paper must be written solely by a student enrolled in law school at the time the author submits a paper to this Competition.
+First-year law students are encouraged to submit entries.

 The paper must pertain to criminal law and/or to criminal procedure, with a particular focus on contemporary issues of concern in the State of California.
 The paper should be original and scholarly.
 It should be appropriately and carefully annotated to reflect the authorities that support the author’s opinions and findings, and upon which the author otherwise relies.
+It need not be a law review “note”-style document; past winners have included articles about new developments in criminal procedure, sentencing alternatives, and other topics that may be controversial yet may be dealt with more brevity.
+Any and all submissions will be received.

 Papers should be between 1,500 and 4,500 words in length, including any citations, and should follow the citation style of The Blue Book: A Uniform System of Citation.
 Papers that have previously been published in a book, journal, magazine, or newspaper are not eligible.